Climatenza – Coca-Cola – Proof of Concept, SSSL Eluru

 CSRD alignment under ESRS E1 (Climate Change) is in preparation and will be available once the EU taxonomy technical screening criteria are finalised for this project category.

-Full automated export available in Phase 2
+Preview available — full automated export in Phase 2

 DePIN monitoring available in Phase 2.